i2000s/en/notebooks/SystemAdmin.md

     ```
     to delete the backup first.

-    More options can be found [here](https://stackoverflow.com/questions/2100907/how-to-remove-delete-a-large-file-from-commit-history-in-git-repository).
+    More options can be found [here](https://stackoverflow.com/questions/2100907/how-to-remove-delete-a-large-file-from-commit-history-in-git-repository) and [here](https://help.github.com/articles/removing-sensitive-data-from-a-repository/).

 * To compress loose objects, use
 ```